nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The inputted student's name is invalid or cannot be found.

     * 3a1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format or to first create a student.

       Use case resumes at step 3.

 * 3b.
 The inputted task index is invalid.

     * 3b1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user that the task index is invalid.

       Use case resumes at step 3.

 * 3c.
 The inputted task deadline is invalid.

     * 3c1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct task deadline format.

       Use case resumes at step 3.

 * 3d.
 No task description and no task deadline was inputted.

     * 3d1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format.

       Use case resumes at step 3.